Back in the early days of your relationship sex just happened, right?

 This is especially true for women as our pleasure maps can be a little more complex.
 And no one teaches us how to read them.
 (I didn’t even look at my V parts until I was 26, let alone know where my G-spot was.
 Thankfully, that’s changed).

-Realising that your sex life doesn’t excite you can be the most uncomfortable truth of all.
+Realising that your sex life doesn’t excite you can be one of the most uncomfortable truths of all.
 But it’s also the most liberating.

 Because once you realise that it’s not your ‘libido’ that has you disinterested in sex, but rather the sex itself, you’ve got a practical starting point: